This vegan whipped cream is made with three ingredients in two easy steps! It is the perfect dairy free alternative with amazing flavor.

 This whipped cream can be served as a garnish or incorporated in other recipes.
 Here are some of my favorite ways to eat it:

-This recipe is best served immediately, however you can still prepare it in advance.
+This whip cream recipe is best served immediately.
+However, it is possible to still prepare it in advance.

 - The longer it is stored the less fluffy, smooth, and creamy it will be.